-At all stages, the curriculum carefully considers progression routes and ensures close links with local businesses, our primary providers and post 16 providers to support and enhance transition arrangements.
-Work experience is offered in Year 10 and is a valuable experience for our students, who develop confidence and maturity for the next stage in their lives.
+At all stages, the curriculum carefully considers progression routes and ensures close links with local businesses, our primary providers and post-16 providers to support and enhance transition arrangements.
+Our careers programme begins in Year 7 to equip students with the vital knowledge they need for the next stage in their lives.